census-instrumentation/opencensus-specs/encodings/BinaryEncoding.md

 ### Deserialization Rules
 Because all the fields will be decoded in data type version order, the deserialization will simply read the encoded input until the end of the input or until the first unknown field_id.
+An unknown field id should not be considered a parse error.
 Implementations MAY pass on any fields that they cannot decode, when possible (by passing-through the whole opaque tail of bytes starting with the first field id that the current binary does not understand).

 ### How can we add new fields?
 If we follow the rules that we always append the new ids at the end of the buffer we can add up